houseofai/adobe-commerce-docker/README.md

 # Adobe Commerce environment on Docker (formerly Adobe Magento Cloud)

-*Note:* This integration should be used for demo or development purposes only as it is not correctly configured for production.
+*Note:* This integration should be used for demo or development purposes only as it is not configured for production.

 ## Prerequisites